ozanozbeker/r-setup/README.md

 ## RStudio Configuration

-As I’ve been using R & RStudio, I’ve learned which settings I like the most, whether they are RStudio settings or R options, as well as some custom snippets.
-This section of code takes the respective files and copies them to where the base files for R and RStudioa are.
-I really created this because of my job where we log into different virtual machines, and I got sick of resetting all of these options by hand, so now I just pull this repo from GitHub and run the code.
+As I’ve been using R & RStudio, I’ve learned which custom settings I like the most.
+This section of code takes the respective files and copies them to where the base files for R and RStudio are.
+I created this repo because of my job where we log into different virtual machines.
+I got sick of resetting all of these options by hand, so now I just pull this repo from GitHub and run the code.

 The directories don’t exist by default, they are created when you manually change the respective settings, so this chunk takes care of